-Strengthen your dram shop insurance protection with these additional coverages.
-These coverages can be added to your policy at any time and provide a more robust policy.
+Strengthen your protection with these additional coverages that can be added to your policy at any time and provide a more robust policy.

-Assault & Battery ($106) – Protects from third-party bodily injury, property damage, and personal advertising injury claims that arise from assault & battery—either threatened or actual—from your business.
-It also protects against claims that your business failed to prevent assault & battery when it should have done so.
+Assault & Battery ($106) – Protects from third-party bodily injury, property damage, and personal advertising injury claims that arise from assault and battery—either threatened or actual—from your business.
+It also protects against claims that your business failed to prevent assault and battery when it should have done so.

 Cyber Liability ($99) – Protects from first- and third-party claims that arise as a result of a cyber security breach within your business.
 Common claims include repairing or replacing compromised equipment, recovering lost data, and compensation for lost customer data.